discos/doc/user/medicina/Quicklook.rst

    :alt: Quick-look of the (ON-OFF)/OFF scan, acquired with XARCOS in XK00 mode
    :align: center

+Click on the above images to open the zoomable version.

 Please report any problem/request about these tools, which are constantly under development.